philipsephton-qa/Philip_Sephton_Assessment_2/README.md.txt

 ## Getting Started

-To get a copy of the application working on your machine you will need windows 7 or higher, MySQL workbench and server installed and a copy of java installed.
+To get a copy of the application working on your machine you will need windows 7 or higher, MySQL workbench and server installed and a copy of java installed, as well as an internet browser.

 ### Prerequisites